What Canadians, and the families of loved ones lost to suicide, are saying about 988.

 <

-The easy-to-remember, faster-to-dial 9-8-8 hotline system is already underway in the U.S, in response to the crisis of suicide there.
-It has the bipartisan support of the U.S. Congress, as well as the best clinical thinkers in mental health.
+The easy-to-remember, faster-to-dial 988 hotline system is already in use in the U.S. It had the bipartisan support of the U.S. Congress, as well as the best clinical thinkers in mental health.
 We need it in Canada.
-The question is not, “Why do we need it in Canada?” it’s, “What can we do to get it up and running as quickly as possible?”
+The question is not, “Why do we need it in Canada?” but “What can we do to get it up and running as quickly as possible?”
 It’s time our politicians got on board and made it happen.

 The Hill Times, March 18, 2020